joseeden/All-Things-DevOps/pages/030-Security/027-Threat-vectors-and-attack-surfaces.md

     - Overloads a target device with excessive or malformed Bluetooth packets, causing it to crash or become unresponsive.
     - Can disrupt Bluetooth-enabled services and other connected devices.

+## Attack Vectors

+Difference between attack vectors and threat vectors:

+- **Threat Vector**

+    - How the attacker plans to break into the system.
+    - Example: A computer missing a critical security patch -> Vulnerability -> Threat vector

+- **Attack Vector**

+    - How the attacker plans to break into the system.
+    - How the attacker can infect the system
+    - Example: Attacker scans the network for computers missing the critical security patch, then uses a known exploit to break in and gain control.

 ----------------------------------------------